NathanaelGo/the-halcyon-cradle/NPCs/Adazgul.md

 Once enough of adazguls are in place there might be an adazgul battle royale. (battle to get real) [[Mylàrin Ulamoor]]'s Adazgul can absorb others now.

+### Library Info
+- **(SIN 3)** Adazgul was a creation of the Republic Alamarth.
+They exist in a "disassembled" state.
+They're referenced as a psychic magical biohazard and mention of them is ill advised by most governments of the world.,
+- **(SIN 4)** Adazgul was made with one of the ribs of [[Vega Nox]] in much of the same way the Wards of Paragon are powered by parts of his body.